This recipe is safe for Coumadin (warfarin) users.

 Sprinkle the 1/4 teaspoon salt evenly over the salmon filets.

-Scatter the carrots, red peppers, mango, and marjoram over the fish evenly.
+Scatter the carrots, red peppers, and mango over the fish evenly.

 Place the pouches on a cookie sheet and then into the oven.
 Reduce the heat to 375°F and cook for 12 minutes.

-Serving size = 4 ounces fish with vegetables
+Serving size = 4 ounces fish with veggies

 Servings = 2